 This is the most crucial stage, and you already know the consequences if you skip it.
 Finding the outline of your beard, however, is not difficult.

-• If your beard begins at the base of your neck, lay your two first fingers horizontally on your Adam’s apple.
+- If your beard begins at the base of your neck, lay your first two fingers horizontally on your Adam’s apple.
 You’ll find the median point of your neckline is at this position.

-• Draw an imaginary line from that point to your ear to attain the proper beard neckline.
+- Draw an imaginary line from that point to your ear to attain the proper beard neckline.
 Some barbers use a special barber pencil that marks the beard line, and you may use it too to get a streamlined line.

 Instead of boxing the corners, make them arc to get a ‘U’ shape.
-You don’t want to resemble a lego, do you?
+You don’t want to resemble a Lego, do you?

 Step 2: Prep Your Skin